jadu/pulsar/docs/_styleguides/forms.md

 Placeholders should:

-* Not have a full stop at the end
+* Not have a full stop at the end (unless part of the expected input)

 {% raw %}
 ```twig